ili16/example-functions/large-context.md

 The recent development is showing an ever increasing amount of context an LLM can consume.
 This allows the useage of more content of your file, project to be used as a guideline for your prompt

-## Task: Select the whole file (Ctrl + Alt), right click anywhere and use the "Prompt By List" Function to ask questions about this code
+## Task: Select the whole line (cursor on line 10 then Ctrl + Shift + End), right click anywhere and use the "Prompt By List" Function to ask questions about this code

-Consider the following lengthy function with hidden technical debt:
+Consider the following lengthy Function which is hard to read for anybody who is not :

 ```C
 // SPDX-License-Identifier: GPL-2.0-or-later